ros2/ros2_tracing/doc/design_ros_2.md

 |          | `rmw_publish`                        | [*Message publishing*](#message-publishing) |
 |          | `rmw_take`                           | [*Subscription callbacks*](#subscription-callbacks) |

+### General guidelines

+Instrumentation points can be split into two types: initialization events and runtime events.
+The former collect one-time information about the state of objects, e.g., creation of publishers, subscriptions, and services.
+The latter collect information about events throughout the runtime, e.g., message publication and callback execution.
+The former are therefore predominantly triggered on system initialization and are used to minimize the payload size of the latter to minimize overhead in the runtime phase.
+The information that is collected to form the trace data can then be used to build a model of the execution.
+Due to the very abstractional nature of the ROS 2 architecture, multiple instrumentation points are sometimes needed to gather the necessary information.
+Both the instrumentation point name and the payload can be meaningful: some instrumentation points only differ by their names and are used to indicate the originating layer.

 ### Flow description

+This subsection contains descriptions of the main execution flows using text and sequence diagrams.
+These diagrams include the instrumentation points as calls to `tracetools`.
+Instrumentation point calls with a question mark (`TP?()`) are not currently implemented.

+Each execution flow also has a list of important information that should be collected.
+These lists roughly correspond to and fulfill the [instrumentation requirements](#requirements-instrumentation) and follows the [guidelines](#general-guidelines).
+All of this therefore serves as support for instrumentation design decisions.

 #### Process creation